The Party Planning Guide

 With her little cart in tow, Cloe Lane spins fresh cotton candy you can enjoy in peace knowing only organic cane sugar, plant-based colors, and all-natural flavors were used.
 Speaking of flavors: horchata, chai tea, and salted caramel are just a few of the standouts.

 Stefanie Cove is the mastermind behind some of the most memorable goop events (our dinner with Net-a-Porter and last year’s celebration with Diane von Furstenberg), not to mention a goop staffer's wedding.
-Not only is she the managing partner at Yifat Oren & Associates—one of the most respected companies in the space—but she really is the very best planner around, with a deep rolodex of amazing vendors.
+As the owner and creative director of NYC/LA-based Stefanie Cove and Company, she really is the very best planner around, with a deep rolodex of amazing vendors.

 Jacqueline Suskin’s Poem Store